-3 Tax Credit Reform
+3 Tax Credit Reform and Low Income Support

 The increasing reliance on tax-credit policies during the 1980s and 1990s, especially in the UK and the US, reflected the secular decline in the relative wages of low skilled workers with low labour market attachment together with the growth in single-parent households (see Blundell, 2002, and references therein).
 The specific policy context for this paper is the Working Families' Tax Credit (WFTC) reform which took place in the UK at the end of 1999.
 A novel feature of the British tax credit system is that it makes use of minimum hours conditions in addition to an employment condition.
 Specifically, WFTC eligibility required a working parent to record at least 16 hours of work per week.
-Moreover there was a further hours contingent bonus for working 30 hours or more.
+Moreover, there was a further hours contingent bonus for working 30 hours or more.

 As in the US, the UK has a long history of in-work benefits, starting with the introduction of Family Income Supplement (FIS) in 1971.
-In 1988 FIS became Family Credit (FC), and in October 1999, Working Families' Tax Credit was introduced.
+In 1988 FIS became Family Credit (FC), and in October 1999 this was replaced by Working Families' Tax Credit.
 While these programmes have maintained a similar structure, the reforms have been associated with notable increases in their generosity.
 As described above, an important feature of British programmes of in-work support since their inception - and in contrast with programmes such as the US Earned Income Tax Credit - is that awards depend not only on earned and unearned income and family characteristics, but also on a minimum weekly hours of work requirement.
-While under FIS this minimum requirement was always 24 hours per week, the April 1992 reform that occurred during the life of FC reduced this to 16 hours per week, where it has stayed since.8 The impact of this reform to FC on single parents' labour supply is ambiguous: those working more than 16 hours a week had an incentive to reduce their weekly hours to (no less than) 16, while those previously working fewer than 16 hours had an incentive to increase their labour supply to (at least) the new cut-off.
+Originally set at 24 hours per week, this was reduced to 16 hours per week in April 1992, where it has stayed since (an additional but smaller credit at 30 hours was introduced in 1995).
+The impact of this reform to FC on single parents' labour supply is ambiguous: those working more than 16 hours a week had an incentive to reduce their weekly hours to (no less than) 16, while those previously working fewer than 16 hours had an incentive to increase their labour supply to (at least) the new cut-off.
 Figure 1 shows that the pattern of observed hours of work over this period strongly reflects these incentives.
 Single women without children were ineligible.